 32. Make tomato cages

 Premade tomato cages can be unnecessarily expensive – if you have some chicken wire and cable ties, you can easily assemble your own cages in no time.

 33. Seal a leaky garden hose

 If your hose connection is leaky at the spigot, a stainless-steel cable tie can help seal the leak until you have time to take a look at the larger problem.

 34. Attach your clothespins bag to the line

-To keep your clothespins within arm’s reach at all times, loop a zip tie through the clothespin bag and hang on the line.
+To keep your clothespins within arm’s reach at all times, loop a zip tie through the clothespin bag and hang it on the line.

 35. Seal storage bins that hold your winter clothes so bugs/moths can’t get in

 To complete the transition from winter to spring, put away those heavy clothes and sweaters.
 Moths and critters do sometimes like to nest in wool sweaters, so to keep them out you can tightly seal and fasten the lids of your storage bins with zip ties.